OndrejZapletal99/PBI_Visuals/README.md

 ## 3. Scatter Plot Quadrant Analysis

-This section describes how to create a scatter plot in Power BI that segments your data into quadrants based on customizable margin and sales parameters.
-This approach allows you to easily identify products or product categories with high sales and high margins, as well as other combinations (e.g., high sales/low margin, low sales/high margin, low sales/low margin).

-### Steps to Create a Scatter Plot with Quadrants in Power BI
+Want to quickly see which products or categories are your best?
+Use a scatter plot with quadrants in Power BI!
+Just set your own margin and sales limits (parameters) and see everything at a glance.

+### How to do it

-1. **Prepare your data**
+1. **Get your data ready**
-   Ensure your dataset contains at least the following fields:
+   You need:
    - Product or Product Category
    - Sales
-   - Margin (as a percentage or value)
+   - Margin (% or value)

-2. **Add a Scatter Plot Visual**
+2. **Add a scatter plot**
-   - Insert a scatter plot visual into your Power BI report.
-   - Assign the appropriate fields to the X-axis (Sales), Y-axis (Margin), and Details (Product/Product Category).
+   - Put Sales on X-axis
+   - Margin on Y-axis
+   - Product or Category as Details

-3. **Create Margin and Sales Parameters**
+3. **Create parameters**
-   - Use Power BI's "What-if Parameter" feature to create dynamic parameters for Margin and Sales thresholds.
+   - Use "What-if Parameter" in Power BI for Margin and Sales
-   - These parameters will be used to define the quadrant boundaries.
+   - These set your quadrant lines

-4. **Add Quadrant Calculation**
+4. **Add quadrant logic**
-   - Create a calculated column in visual calculations to assign each data point to a quadrant based on the selected parameter values:
+   - Make a calculated column or measure to say if each point is:
      - High Margin & High Sales
      - High Margin & Low Sales
      - Low Margin & High Sales
      - Low Margin & Low Sales

-5. **Format the Scatter Plot**
+5. **Format your plot**
-   - Use reference lines and shade areas.
+   - Add reference lines for your parameters

-6. **Interpret the Results**
-   - Use the scatter plot to quickly identify which products or categories fall into each quadrant.
-   - Focus on the "High Margin & High Sales" quadrant for top performers, and analyze other quadrants for improvement opportunities.
+   - Color by quadrant

+6. **Read your results**
+   - Top right = best (high margin, high sales)
+   - Bottom left = needs work
+   - Super easy to spot trends!

 ### Example